Meet some of our Everyday Athletes

 I never did exercise or sport before I had my daughters, but when my youngest, Molly, turned four I had to get in shape to keep up with them!
 As a Vitality member I could see all the benefits available from earning points, and that was added motivation to get fit.

-The first thing I did was buy a fitness tracker, a Fitbug, through the Vitality Member Zone.
+The first thing I did was buy a fitness tracker, through the Vitality Member Zone.
 I followed a programme on the internet called Couch to 5k and started jogging with a friend twice a week.
 A 5k run spurred me on to invest in a Fitbit because it measured my heart rate and calorie intake, and tracked my sleep.

 The Fitbit was easy to set up.
 You just download the app and log in, then all the info from it automatically links to your Vitality Member Zone.
 Every step I take, every run, every time my heart rate goes up or I burn calories by exercising... it’s all logged by my tracker and earning me Vitality points.